codess-aus/ai-fundamentals/nlp.md

 ### 2. Identify features and uses for entity recognition
 Example: Dates and times of day in a document
 Example: Passport number
-Named entity recognition identifies entities in a provided test and categorizes them into predefined classes or types such as people, products, events etc.
+Example: Extracting brand information from a document Named entity recognition identifies entities in a provided test and categorizes them into predefined classes or types such as people, products, events etc.

 ### 3. Identify features and uses for sentiment analysis
+Example: Analyze social media for a brand
+Example: Determine the emotion in a text statement

 Sentiment Analysis performs better on smaller amounts of text.
 Less words means less distractors for the sentiment analysis model, and for that reason, it produces a higher-quality result with smaller amounts of text.
 Give it some tweets.

 Sentiment Analysis returns sentiment labels and scores for the entire document.